OpenDataRepository/data-publisher-api/README.md

 Extensive importation code has been written to import some of the legacy data from ODR 1.0.
 You will notice it layered throughout the code.

+### Terminology / Quirks

+#### uuid vs _id

+The uuid is the unique identifier for a resource, and the id is the unique identifier for a specific version of that resource.
+For instance, there is only one template 'store' in the readme's main example, but the user might continue to edit 'store' and save different versions of it.
+So every version of store would have the same uuid but a different _id.

+#### Shallow vs recursive
+A lot of functions will be prefixed with shallow or recursive.
+Shallow means the document is handled without recursing into it's linked documents.
+Recursive means document and all of it's linked documents are handled, recursing down until there are no links left.

+#### Parent and godfather

+The child of a document is it's related_document.
+Aka the child of a template is it's related_template.
+Thus the parent of a template is the template which links it as a related_template.
+Godfather refers to a dataset's template or a record's dataset.

+#### camelCase vs under_score

+I mostly try to use camelCase for functions and under_scores for variables, but I don't always remember.

 ### Documentation

 Sections of the code have few comments.
+Some helpful resources to understand the code are:
-The integration tests are fairly expansive and can often be used to understand the gist of which behavior is being supported. requests.rest can be referenced to test the api directly.
+- The integration tests are fairly expansive and can often be used to understand the gist of which behavior is being supported.
+- The schema in each of the files in the models folder can be used to see the format of the data in mongodb.

+### Testing
+Resources to test are:
+- The integration tests in the integration_tests folder.
+This is what is executed with npm test.
+- the util unit tests (must be run separately)
+- requests.rest can be referenced to test the api directly.

 ### Contact Information